maurolaurenzi/javascript-selenium-automation/README.md

 # Letterboxd user validations

 A JavaScript + Selenium test script that validates that users are able to perform some of their most common operations on https://letterboxd.com through the UI.
-This test automation project implements the Page Object Model (POM) design pattern, dividing the project in page objects (test/pages) and test cases (test/specs).
+This test automation project implements the Page Object Model (POM) design pattern, dividing the project into page objects (test/pages) and test cases (test/specs).
 Validations include:

 - User is able to create a new list, add a film to it and then delete it
 - User is able to add a movie to their watchlist and then remove it